AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/create-group.md

 1. Enter a description for the group in the **Group description** field.

-1. (Optional) Assign users to the group.

 1. Select **Save**.

    The group is created and any users you selected are assigned to the group.

-   **Note:** The new group does not have permissions to perform tasks in AVEVA Data Hub until you assign a role to the group.
-You can modify existing groups from the Groups tab.
+   The new group does not have permissions to perform tasks in AVEVA Data Hub until you assign a role to the group.
+You can modify existing groups from the **Groups** tab.
 After you select an existing group from the list, you can add or remove existing users from that group and assign or revoke roles to the existing users in that group.